cbcrg/tcoffee/docs/tcoffee_faq.rst

--A standard pdb installation using the all section of pdb.
+ -a standard pdb installation using the all section of pdb.
 In that case, you must set the variables to:

 ::